amanansari247/Clock/README.md

 # Clock
-This is a simple clock made with the help of basic Html,Css &amp; Js.
+This is a simple clock made with the help of basic ->Html
+->Css
+->Javascript